Language guide

 The Knowledge, Intelligence & Evidence Team in Public Health and Communities Suffolk want to make sure we are using appropriate language in our work.
 This guide gives preferred words and phrases so we can be consistent and clear in our language.
 Where we can, we explain why the term was picked.

 This list is to support report writing when we refer to groups of people.
 We recognise that different people will prefer different ways to describe themselves, and wherever possible we will respect and use individual’s preferred terms.
 Everyone in Public Health and Communities was able to contribute to this guide, however we acknowledge this list will not cover everything.
-It will grow and change (last reviewed Summer 2023).
+It will grow and change (last reviewed Autumn 2024).

 We would like your feedback and suggestions.
 Please email knowledgeandintelligence@suffolk.gov.uk